stmSantana/HowToSurviveBook/README.md

 As an option, every time you pick up a mod book, you get 10 skill points.
 (The value can be changed in ModSettings. `[Esc]key` - `Options` - `ModSettings`)
 Its optional functionality is performed by the DLL file.
 If you don't install the DLL file, the book works just as a collection item, so you won't improve your skills.

+**NOTE:** *Gearspawner spawns all gear only on the first visit to each location.
+In other words, all mod items will not spawn in locations you have already visited.*

 ### Finding Items
 All books are in hard-to-reach regions!